Social Media

 back

-Chinese Red Packets: The Etiquette Of Giving Lai See And Red Envelopes In Hong Kong
+The Etiquette Of Giving Lai See And Red Packets In Hong Kong

 Family LifePost Category - Family LifeFamily LifeCNYPost Category - CNYCNYWhat's OnPost Category - What's OnWhat's On

-Get those red packets ready so you can Lai See like a local!
-Chinese New Year is upon us and that means red envelopes need to be given (and received!).
-Our kids might be eagerly anticipating their red packets, but as parents making sure to follow proper lai see etiquette can be fraught.
+Chinese New Year is upon us and that means red packets need to be given (and received!).
+Our kids might be eagerly anticipating their lai see, but as parents, making sure to follow proper lai see etiquette can be fraught.
 Sassy Mama’s got you covered with all your red packet do’s and don’ts.

 Whether you call them lai see, red packets, or red envelopes (or go for the traditional term, Hongbao), you’ll need to know the rules around this Chinese New Year tradition.
-These little envelopes are usually red (for luck), as the name red packet suggests, and contain money.
+These little envelopes are usually red (for luck) and contain money.
 It’s a time when kids can use their lai see money to save up for something they truly want, and a time for adults to bless those younger, or someone who offers a service, with luck, happiness and good fortune.
-Whether you’re a Hong Kong newbie or have been here a while, it’s sometimes difficult for expats to know what is the best local practice.
 Read through our handy guide and get clued up on your lai see etiquette.

-Read More: Chinese New Year In Hong Kong — Welcome The Year Of The Rabbit
+Read More: Chinese New Year In Hong Kong — Welcome The Year Of The Dragon

 Lai See Red Packet Traditions In Hong Kong